wyconsult/dev_master/replit.md

 ## Overview

 LicitaTraker is a full-stack bidding management application built with React, Node.js/Express, and PostgreSQL.
 The application provides a platform for managing biddings (licitações), allowing users to browse, filter, and favorite bidding opportunities.
 It includes features for bulletin management, user authentication, and comprehensive bidding search capabilities.
+The system integrates with the real ConLicitação API for production data and includes development fallbacks for seamless local development.

 ## System Architecture